bhaktinarvekar/airavata-custos-portal-1/Readme.md

 #### Run instructions

-1. Move to the directory that contains Dockerfile
+1. Move to the directory that contains Dockerfile and update the keys and tokens in settings.py, settings.ini and settings_local.py files.

 2. Build a docker image
 ```